Book a table

 Ceintuur Theater is housed in a former neighborhood cinema built in 1921–1922, showing clear influences of the Amsterdam School and early Art Deco: concrete facades, stained glass, and the characteristic wrought-iron light fixtures above the entrance.

-In those days, the new cinema quickly earned the local nickname ’t Stinkerdje (the “little stinker”), a typically Amsterdam reference to the warm, poorly ventilated auditorium that was common in popular neighborhood theaters of the era.
-Like many local cinemas in the 1960s and 70s, it faced changing times -the rise of television, new forms of entertainment, shifting film distribution – and eventually closed its doors in 1976.
+Back then, the cinema quickly picked up the local nickname ’t Stinkertje (“the little stinker”).
+It was a very Amsterdam kind of joke about the warm and poorly ventilated theater halls that were common in neighborhood cinemas at the time.
+Like many local cinemas in the 1960s and 70s, it eventually struggled with changing times.
+The rise of television, new forms of entertainment and shifts in film distribution all played a role.
+The cinema finally closed its doors in 1976.

-After serving for years as a kitchen shop and a coffee bar, we brought the building back to its original purpose.
-A careful renovation has prepared it for the decades ahead, with full respect for its history.
-Our aim is simple: to once again be a warm, welcoming place where Amsterdammers love to gather.
+In the years that followed, the building took on different roles, first as a kitchen shop and later as a coffee bar.
+Today, we have brought it back to its original purpose.
+With a careful renovation and respect for its history, the space has been prepared for the years ahead.
+Our goal is simple: to once again create a warm and welcoming place where Amsterdammers come together.